ucheokechukwu/Blue-Bikes-Boston-Deep-Dive/README.md

 ## Results
 ### Evaluation of API Performance:
 Yelp provided information about the reviews and rating of each of the businesses.
 FourSquares provided information about the opening hours of the businesses (not collected, but observed in the .json() file) and the associated brands of the business.
-I would rank them about the same in terms of Quality of information.
 FourSquares provided more data in general but a lot of that was non-unique records which required a lot of data cleaning.
-I go into details of that in 'Data Joining.'
-In summary: Yelp provided more quality data.
+I go into details of that in the 'Data Joining' notebook.
+FourSquares has better categorization structure.
+In general, I think Yelp provided better data for this specific project.

 ### Evaluation of Modelling:

 ![results](images/model_regression_result.png)

-The results of the model were generally poor with a R^2 value of 0.103 at best.
+The results of the model were generally poor with a R<sup>2</sup> value of 0.103 at best.
 Further data cleaning might improve the results, but it's possible that those data points will be incorrectly identified as outliers and removing them will alter the distribution too severely for proper modelling.
 More attempts at different models and more data will be required before making that decision.

 ## Challenges